upstream-se/guidebook-draft/docs/index.md

 > This page introduces the guidebook for the practice of Upstream Software Engineering, the epistemic governance of the intent of long-lived software systems.

+## About Upstream Software Engineering

+Upstream Software Engineering is the practice of epistemic governance of the intent of long-lived software systems.

+Long-lived software systems are enduring socio-technical entities whose governing commitments persist across initiatives, teams, technological shifts, and organizational restructuring.
+Yet the knowledge that defines their intent — their commitments about scope, structure, constraints, and non-goals — is often fragmented or implicit.

+When those commitments are not explicitly governed, intent fragments, drifts, or is repeatedly reconstructed.
+Evolution then becomes increasingly effortful and uncertain.
+While change may be intrinsically complex, instability or ambiguity in governing commitments amplifies that complexity and obscures what must remain valid.

+Upstream Software Engineering addresses this condition.
+It establishes durable and revisable commitments about scope and structure, clarifies authority and stewardship over those commitments, and defines the conditions under which change is considered valid.
+It governs intent without prescribing implementation.

+The discipline complements development methodologies, architectural practices, and operational frameworks.
+It does not replace them.
+Instead, it provides the normative reference within which downstream realization and long-term evolution remain coherent across time..

+## About this guidebook

+### What this guidebook is

+This guidebook is the authoritative articulation of the practice of Upstream Software Engineering.

+It establishes the conceptual and normative framework through which the intent of long-lived software systems is governed.
+It formalizes the commitments, structures, and transformation patterns that define valid upstream practice, and distinguishes them from downstream realization activities.

+### What this guidebook is not

+This guidebook is not a methodology for software development, a project management framework, or an operational playbook.

+It does not prescribe implementation techniques, delivery processes, or runtime operations.
+It does not replace downstream engineering practices, nor does it dictate how systems must be constructed in specific technological contexts.

+Its concern is upstream: the governance of intent, commitments, and structural validity that normatively guide downstream realization without determining it.

+### Questions addressed by this guidebook

+This guidebook frames and answers questions such as:

+- What is the software system beyond its current implementation?
+- In which context does it exist and evolve?
+- Which commitments are valid, and which are not?
+- How are upstream commitments articulated, justified, revised, and made durable over time?

+### What this guidebook provides

+This guidebook provides the normative and conceptual reference for practicing Upstream Software Engineering.

+It defines the concepts, relationships, and validity conditions that govern upstream commitments, and specifies the transformation patterns through which those commitments evolve over time.

+It also offers non-normative guidance for enacting the discipline within concrete organizational contexts.

+### How this guidebook relates to practice

+This guidebook does not replace concrete organizational artifacts or delivery processes.

+Instead, it establishes the upstream commitments that those artifacts and processes are expected to respect.

+Project-specific documents, working notes, contractual agreements, and implementation decisions exist outside this guidebook.
+They instantiate upstream commitments within specific technological and organizational contexts.

+The guidebook defines what is valid at the level of intent and structure; its enactment belongs to the practice of the discipline.

 ## What this guidebook is

 This guidebook is the authoritative articulation of the practice of Upstream Software Engineering.